grandrew/taskjuggler-python/README.md

 It's 2017 and still most of the tasks/project management tools lack support for any means of automated planning.
 This library helps to integrate automated planner that's been available for over a decade, with a shot of suporting different back-ends.

+Life is dynamic and ever-changing.
+While there is no need to strictly follow the plans, a dynamically recalculating schedule will definitely help to keep up with the pace :-)

 # Overview

-Python interfaces to TaskJuggler 3 planner
+`python_taskjuggler` module provides Python interfaces to TaskJuggler 3 planner and an example command line utility that shows how to create interfaces to APIs (currently only airtable. jira, trello are planned).

 # Setup